-When the configuration is finished, you can use ServiceGuard Manager to capture all the configuration data in a .sgm file, and you can display a map of the cluster, which can also be saved in a .gif file for later use.
-Refer to the section "Using ServiceGuard Manager" in Chapter 7.
+When the configuration is finished, you can use Serviceguard Manager to capture all the configuration data in a.sgm file.
+Later, you can see the information in Serviceguard Manager.
+Clusters and packages that are configured in Serviceguard Manager can be modified in Serviceguard Manager.
+Refer to the section "Using Serviceguard Manager" in Chapter 7